DefinetlyNotAI/Logicytics/SYSTEM/What Is This.md

 ### Logicystics.version for Debugging Files

 **Tool Description:** Similar to `Logicystics.structure`, `Logicystics.version` is a data file.
 Its primary function is to record the current version of the software.
 This information is vital for debugging efforts, as it allows developers to identify specific versions of the software that may exhibit certain bugs or behaviors.
-Like other non-tool files in this directory, it supports the debugging process indirectly through provision of relevant data.
+Like other non-tool files in this directory, it supports the debugging process indirectly through the provision of relevant data.

 ### API.KEY for the IP API